What Is Cortisol And How Can You Manage It?

 At a basic level, what is cortisol’s role in the body?

 Cortisol is the hormone that governs your digestion, hunger cravings, digestion, sleep/wake patterns, blood pressure, physical activity, and your capacity to cope with stress.
-Cortisol is the main stress hormone and is released when you’re in a fight with your boyfriend or mom or under deadline – that is, when you’re in fight or flight.
-It’s job is to raise blood pressure (so you can run), blood sugar (to power your muscles), and modulate your immune system.
+Cortisol is the main stress hormone and is released when you’re in a fight with your partner or mom or under deadline – that is, when you’re in fight or flight.
+Cortisol’s job is to raise blood pressure (so you can run), blood sugar (to power your muscles), and modulate your immune system.

 When does it become problematic?

-Cortisol production is controlled by the adrenal glands, which in turn is managed by the hypothalamic pituitary adrenal (HPA) axis.
+Cortisol production is controlled by the adrenal glands, which in turn is managed by the hypothalamic-pituitary adrenal (HPA) axis.
 In the normal sequence of events, in times of stress, the HPA axis signals the adrenal to increase cortisol production.
 The increased cortisol levels then acts to inhibit the HPA axis, which can settle down until the next stressful event.
-Once cortisol levels increase, it basically tells the HPA – ‘don’t worry, we’ve got this’, and the HPA can stopping inducing the adrenal glands to increase cortisol production.
+Once cortisol levels increase, it basically tells the HPA – ‘don’t worry, we’ve got this’, and the HPA can stop inducing the adrenal glands to increase cortisol production.

 The problem is that most of us run around stressed all the time.
 When stress levels are chronic, cortisol is constantly produced, and it doesn’t act as a negative inhibitor to the HPA axis.
 The HPA axis keeps triggering the adrenals to produce more and more cortisol.